Skip to main content

 Purple/Lilac Lepidolite

 The most common and recognizable form, ranging from pale lavender to deep purple.
-The lilac color is caused by trace manganese content.
-This is the variety most commonly found in crystal shops and used in metaphysical practice.
+The lilac color comes from trace manganese.
+This is what you will typically find in crystal shops.

 Pink Lepidolite

-A less common pinkish variety, often found in association with rose-colored tourmaline (elbaite) in lithium pegmatites.
-Its softer pink tone carries a slightly more heart-centered energy than the purple variety.
+A less common pinkish variety, often found alongside rose-colored tourmaline in lithium pegmatites.
+Some practitioners feel the pink tone gives it a more heart-centered quality than the purple form.

 Lepidolite in Matrix

-Lepidolite occurring within its host pegmatite rock alongside quartz, feldspar, and tourmaline crystals.
-These specimens show Lepidolite in its natural geological context and are prized by mineral collectors.
+Lepidolite still embedded in its host pegmatite rock alongside quartz, feldspar, and tourmaline.
+These specimens show the stone in its natural geological context and are popular with mineral collectors.

 Notable Origins